concierge/Concierge/doc/ModuleCreation.md

 Any data stored in `exports.config` within the scope of a module will automatically be persistent between restarts of the program, provided a safe shutdown and an error free startup.
 Note that data in this variable is not guaranteed to be set before `load()` is called on your module.
 See [Module.md#config](./api/Module.md#config) for more information.

 ### Logging and Errors
-Any logging and errors should <b>NOT</b> be logged to the console using any methods other than:
+Any logging and errors should **NOT** be logged to the console using any methods other than:
 - `console.debug(str)` - logs `str` to the console if and only if debugging is enabled.
 - `console.critical(exception)`- logs the message and trace of an Exception (`exception`) to the console if and only if debugging is enabled.